Lightened Up Lemon Broccoli Chicken Pasta

 Cook desired amount of pasta according to package directions; I used half a package.
 Cook al dente (firm), remove from heat and drain.
 Stir in 2-tbs olive oil to prevent sticking.

-Meanwhile: Heat 2-tbs olive oil in a large pan or skillet to medium-high heat.
+Meanwhile: Cut chicken into ½-inch cubes and toss with lemon pepper seasoning.
+Heat 2-tbs olive oil in a large pan or skillet to medium-high heat.
 Add chicken pieces and cook 5-7 minutes, stirring often until opaque and mostly cooked.
 Turn heat to high and add garlic, saute 3-4 minutes more to lightly brown chicken.
 Remove chicken from pan.

 Heat remaining olive oil in pan.
 Add broccoli and saute 3-4 minutes.
 Do not over-cook as broccoli should be crisp.